MudassarHaque/facebook-graph-prediction/README.md

 using simple feature like follows_back and num_u_followings_following_v from domain knowlege which are very powerful

-removing correlated features reduces underfitting hence reducing complexity of the model
+removing correlated features reduces overfitting hence reducing complexity of the model

 DT performs well whereever feature interactions are needed